The Author's of VIEW

 He is involved in the education of graduate HRM students and particularly interested in virtual and non-virtual training approaches for developing student’s confidence in their creative problem-solving skills.

 As a former program and research associate at The Creative Problem Solving Group Inc. he was involved in training programs for various organizations including GE’s leadership for customers program.
 He is also experienced in the cross-cultural development of assessments and a certified VIEW trainer.

 SusanBeth S. Purifico, M.Ed., M.S.L.S.

 SusanBeth has been associated with education throughout her entire life.
 Professionally, she has 20 years’ experience as a classroom teacher and school librarian, followed by more than 15 years as a curriculum writer and program developer in non-profit organizations.
-She holds a BSE and M Ed from Memphis State and MSLS from the University of Tennessee.
+She holds the BSE and M Ed from Memphis State and MSLS from the University of Tennessee.
 She has also served as an organizational International Training Director, facilitating workshops and coordinating more than 100 training volunteers around the world.
 She has co-authored several books supporting the work of Drs.
-Treffinger, Isaksen, and Selby in the field of creativity and has written a variety of curriculum resources for implementing CPS tools, building teamwork, and empowering style preference.
-With the Center for Creative Learning, Inc., she is a member of the Leadership Team and Training Team for CPS workshops with schools in the U.S. as well as in Singapore.
+Treffinger, Isaksen, and Selby in field of creativity and has written a variety of curriculum resources for implementing CPS tools, building teamwork, and empowering style preference.
+With Center for Creative Learning, Inc., she is a member of the Leadership Team and Training Team for CPS workshops with schools in the U.S. as well as in Singapore.
 Currently SusanBeth is the Director of Program Design and Development for We R 3C, Inc., a non-profit organization whose curriculum is dedicated to creating caring communities.